vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ### 7.5) Differentially marked regions

 Any two pairs of experimental conditions can be compared by the long fold change in the coverage levels over genomic regions.
+This will ultimately lead to the identification of hypo- and hyper-marked genes and/or TEs in the test experimental conditions vs the control one.

 The following example extracts the results from model build on genes + TEs for group “A” and “B” on genes.
 A false discovery rate adjustment is applied on the results.